Interactions related to both valsartan and hydrochlorothiazide

 Concomitant use not recommended

-LithiumReversible increases in serum lithium concentrations and toxicity have been reported during concurrent use of ACE inhibitors and thiazide, including hydrochlorothiazide.
-Due to the lack of experience with concomitant use of valsartan and lithium, this combination is not recommended.
-If the combination proves necessary, careful monitoring of serum lithium levels is recommended.
+Reversible increases in serum lithium concentrations and toxicity have been reported during concomitant administration of lithium with ACE inhibitors, angiotensin II receptor antagonists or thiazides, including hydrochlorothiazide.
+Since renal clearance of lithium is reduced by thiazides, the risk of lithium toxicity may presumably be increased further with Co-Diovan.
+If the combination proves necessary, a careful monitoring of serum lithium levels is recommended.

 Concomitant use requiring caution

-Other antihypertensive agentsCo-Diovan may increase the effects of other agents with antihypertensive properties (e.g. guanethidine, methyldopa, vasodilators, ACEI, ARBs, beta blockers, calcium channel blockers and DRIs).Pressor amines (e.g. noradrenaline, adrenaline)Possible decreased response to pressor amines.
+Co-Diovan may increase the effects of other agents with antihypertensive properties (e.g. guanethidine, methyldopa, vasodilators, ACEI, ARBs, beta blockers, calcium channel blockers and DRIs).Pressor amines (e.g. noradrenaline, adrenaline)Possible decreased response to pressor amines.
 The clinical significance of this effect is uncertain and not sufficient to preclude their use.Non-steroidal anti-inflammatory medicines (NSAIDs), including selective COX-2 inhibitors, acetylsalicylic acid (>3 g/day), and non-selective NSAIDsNSAIDS can attenuate the antihypertensive effect of both angiotensin II antagonists and hydrochlorothiazide when administered simultaneously.
 Furthermore, concomitant use of Co-Diovan and NSAIDs may lead to worsening of renal function and an increase in serum potassium.
 Therefore, monitoring of renal function at the beginning of the treatment is recommended, as well as adequate hydration of the patient.

 Interactions related to valsartan